Candidate Monotonicity and Proportionality for Lotteries and Non-Resolute Rules: A Probabilistic Version of Phragmén's Ordered Rule

 In the instance in \Cref{ex:phrag:nopsc}, $c_6$ would get a probability of $1$ while $c_1$ to $c_5$ each get a probability of $\frac{2}{5}$. \end{example} While PFR gives us probabilities, it does not actually give us a distribution over committees yet.
 For this, we turn to the dependent rounding scheme of \citet{GKPS06a}. \begin{theorem}[\citep{GKPS06a}] Let $G = (V,E)$ be a bipartite graph with weights $w_e \in [0,1]$ for each $e \in E$.
 Then there exists a lottery over subsets of edges $(\lambda_i, E_i)_{E_i \subseteq E}$ where the subset of edges $E_i \subseteq E$ is selected with probability $\lambda_i$ such that (i) each edge is selected with probability $w_e$ and (ii) in each $E_i$ a vertex $v$ has at least a degree of $\lfloor \sum_{e \in N(v)} w(e)\rfloor$ and at most $\lceil \sum_{e \in N(v)} w(e)\rceil$. \end{theorem} That is given a bipartite graph with probabilities on edges, we can round these edges such that the original probabilities are respected and the degrees in the selected graph are the rounded degrees in the original weighted graph.

 Before we turn to the rounding scheme, we additionally introduce another property satisfied by PFR.
-Namely, it satisfies an ex-ante version of PSC, which requires that any group of at least $\frac{\ell n}{k}$ voters (even for non-integer $\ell$) gets a probability mass of at least $\ell$. \begin{definition} A fractional committee rule $p$ satisfies ex-ante PSC if there is no group $N' \subseteq N$ of voters, $C' \subseteq C$ of candidates and $\ell \le k$ such that \begin{itemize} \item[i.)] $N'$ forms a solid coalition over $C'$ \item[ii.)] $\lvert N'\rvert \ge \ell \frac{n}{k}$ \item[iii.)] $\sum_{c \in C'} p_c < \min(\lvert C'\rvert, \ell)$. \end{itemize} \end{definition} Now we turn to the main result of this section and show that PFR is indeed candidate monotone and satisfies this ex-ante PSC notion.
+Namely, it satisfies an ex-ante version of PSC, which requires that any group of at least $\frac{\ell n}{k}$ voters (even for non-integer $\ell$) gets a probability mass of at least $\ell$. \begin{definition}[Ex-ante PSC] A fractional committee rule $p$ satisfies ex-ante PSC if there is no group $N' \subseteq N$ of voters, $C' \subseteq C$ of candidates and $\ell \le k$ such that \begin{itemize} \item[i.)] $N'$ forms a solid coalition over $C'$ \item[ii.)] $\lvert N'\rvert \ge \ell \frac{n}{k}$ \item[iii.)] $\sum_{c \in C'} p_c < \min(\lvert C'\rvert, \ell)$. \end{itemize} \end{definition} To better contexualize ex-ante PSC, we note that a (deterministic) committee satisfying ex-post PSC does not necessarily need to satisfy ex-ante PSC.\footnote{As a simple example consider an instance with two voters, one ranking $c_1 \succ c_2$ and the other ranking $c_2 \succ c_1$.
+Here, for $k = 1$, either $\{c_1\}$ or $\{c_2\}$ satisfies ex-post PSC.
+However, to satisfy ex-ante PSC, both $c_1$ and $c_2$ need to be selected with probability $\frac{1}{2}$.}

+With this definition we now come to the main result of this section and show that PFR is indeed candidate monotone and satisfies this ex-ante PSC notion.
 Further, we use the dependent rounding scheme of \citet{GKPS06a} to show that the probabilities given by PFR can be decomposed into a probabilistic rule only randomizing over committees satisfying PSC. \begin{theorem} PFR is candidate monotone, satisfies ex-ante PSC, and can be decomposed into a distribution over PSC committees. \end{theorem} \begin{proof} The monotonicity of PFR follows from the proof of \citet[Theorem~14.3]{Jans16a}, as he shows that at any time, after a candidate gets swapped up, this candidate is always ``at least as much eaten'' as before swapping this candidate up.
 In particular this holds for time step $k$ and thus the monotonicity follows.